littlebizzy/repoman/readme.md

 ## Changelog

+### 1.8.6
+- prefixed plugin slugs with `repoman-` to enable targeted CSS
+- hid star ratings and active install counts only for RepoMan results

 ### 1.8.5
 - removed `active_installs` from plugin data and display
 - added CSS to hide install count div in search result tiles